-Navigating the world of real estate investments can be tricky to say the least.
+Navigating the world of real estate investments can be tricky, to say the least.
 This is why we have taken your most frequently asked questions and handed them over to the experts.
-The answers will help make the foggy idea of building wealth through real estate much clearer.
+The answers will help you move the needle on building wealth through real estate.

-At the risk of stating the obvious, a low buy-in price and either high potential rent or high after-repair value (ARV).
-Beyond that, most investors should stick with low-crime, low-vacancy neighborhoods, and avoid the risks of properties on the very low end.
+At the risk of stating the obvious, a good investment is one with a low buy-in price, and either high potential rent or high after-repair value (ARV).
+Also, most investors will want to buy in with low-crime, low-vacancy neighborhoods, and avoid the risks of properties on the very low end.

-Smart investors look for neighborhoods not completely saturated by homeowners, but not all renters either.
-Stick with working and middle class homes as a general rule, unless you intend to specialize in a niche such as student housing, apartment buildings, low-end, etc.
+Smart investors look for neighborhoods that are not completely saturated by homeowners, but are not all renters either.
+Stick with working class and middle class homes as a general rule, unless you intend to specialize in niche markets, such as student housing, apartment buildings and low-end units.… Read More »

 Every serious real estate investor reaches a point where they start to worry about being sued and having all of their hard-earned investments taken away by an ambulance chasing attorney and scheming tenant.